Espertirina Martins: Political activity

 Since her childhood, Martins was already involved with the country's workers movement, distributing printed materials with political information, or participating in rallies, assemblies, meetings and protests.
 She was a student at the Modern School ran by the anarchist educator Malvina Tavares.
 Her sister Dulcina was married to fellow anarchist Djalma Fettermann.

 Among all the performances she was involved with, arguably the most notable is the so-called Folded Arms Strike, a strike that took place in the city of Porto Alegre in 1917, one of the several strikes happening in Brazil that year.
 In this context, Espertirina participated in a funeral procession in protest for the murder of a worker in the midst of a strike.
 She was in front of the procession with a bouquet of flowers in her hand, at the same time the Military Brigade approached the opposite direction of the avenue to suppress the movement.

 When the groups arrived close, she threw her bouquet, which hid a bomb, on the soldiers, and managed to blow up half their troops.

 She married Artur Fabião Carneiro in Rio de Janeiro.
-The couple moved to São Paulo, where they worked at the Eclectica advertising agency and were in touch with with Edgard Leuenroth and the anarchist movement of the city.
+The couple moved to São Paulo, where they worked at the Eclectica advertising agency and were in touch with Edgard Leuenroth and the anarchist movement of the city.